-DIY Horseshoe Pit Construction And Dimensions
+DIY Horseshoe Pit Dimensions And Diagram

 Playing horseshoes without a horseshoe pit is like roasting marshmallows without a fire!
-Learn all about official horseshoe pit size, dimensions and how to build it in our step-by-step guide…
+Learn all about the official horseshoe pit size, dimensions and how to build it in our step-by-step guide…

 image: example horseshoe pit dimensions diagram

 - Step by Step Guide to Building the Ultimate Horseshoe Pit

 - Bottom Line & Recap of How to Make a Horseshoe Pit

 Step by Step Guide to Building the Ultimate Horseshoe Pit

 We know how important it is to have your game set up better than your neighbor!
 In this article, we want to teach you how to set up the regulation horseshoe pit.
 We’ll give you tips, ideas, and tell you about a couple of horseshoe sets you’ll love.

 Gathering all you need before starting up your project is key to successfully building a horseshoe pit.
 It doesn’t matter if you’re playing with a professional horseshoe set forged in steel, such as the St. Pierre Horseshoe Set Professional Series or with a less expensive rubber horseshoe game kit, such as the one proposed by Champion Sports.
 The pit must have the same characteristics if you want to play by the rule.

 To build this horseshoe setup, you will need the following supplies: